By Dushyant Shekhawat Sep. 04, 2020

 Journalist Sanjay Suri offered a first-hand account of seeing Nath controlling a mob that was attacking the Rakab Ganj gurudwara in Delhi in 1984.
 Somehow, Nath was left out of the initial investigation.
 Under PM Atal Bihari Vajpayee, the Nanavati Commission was set up to re-examine the case, but once again Nath skirted by on account of the “vague” nature of the evidence brought against him.
 When he was installed as the Congress party chief in Punjab in 2016, he had to be hastily recalled as Sikh parties expressed outrage.
 And yet, as the Congress scored its most significant win since 2014 in November, he landed on his feet yet again, pipping the younger and arguably more popular candidate Jyotiraditya Scindia to land the CM’s post.

 Continuing to extend its patronage to tainted leaders like Kumar and Nath might be a mistake on the Congress’ part, but even India’s grand old party cannot overrule the courts.

 Continuing to extend its patronage to tainted leaders like Kumar and Nath might be a mistake on the Congress’ part, but even India’s grand old party cannot overrule the courts.
-Should the Delhi HC’s landmark judgement set a precedent, then who knows how far-reaching the consequences might be?
+Should the Delhi HC’s judgement and the SC decision to deny Sajjan Kumar bail set a precedent, then who knows how far-reaching the consequences might be?
 Despite the sometimes glacial speed of our judicial process, it’s encouraging that justice has finally been delivered to some of the victims of 1984.
 Maybe with the other accused – and for other victims – justice won’t take so long.